 Second, cut down on the fog of transition by getting to the basics in advance: sales team composition (who’s who), structure (territory/customer segment assignments), and financial performance.
 Combine this with interview learnings and look for information gaps.
 Arrive on day one with a plan for who to interview and what questions to ask.

 Third, be aware of the six sales leader transition traps and recognize where you’re vulnerable to falling into one.
-We’ll continue exploring these traps with experiences from other executives in the articles that follow.

 In our next article of this series, Learn and Take Action for Early Wins, will explore the right information for sales leaders to learn in a short timeframe, then discuss how to use it to identify opportunities for early wins.